The Wharfe Valley Learning Partnership

 ¨ that every child and young person is of intrinsic value and importance;

 ¨ that every child and young person should be enabled to achieve to their full potential in all aspects of their lives;

 ¨ that effective education is broad, encompassing the acquisition of knowledge, development of understanding and skills, as well as personal, physical, spiritual, moral, social and cultural development;

 ¨ that children and young people should be inspired to become skilled, self motivated learners, developing capacities such as curiosity, creativity, resilience, perseverance and the enjoyment of challenge;

 ¨ that our children and young people should be happy, safe, secure and engaged throughout their education;

 ¨ that education should encourage and enable children and young people to look outwards to their community, region, nation and the World, recognising the unique contribution they can make to the benefit of all;

 ¨ that we are stronger and more effective working together within our schools, communities and across the Partnership.

-As a Cooperative Trust, stakeholders, including children, young people, parents and staff are encouraged to have their say in how our collaboration develops.
-These groups have opportunities to voice their views in regular Forum meetings and are represented on the Trust Board which steers the direction of the collaboration.
-The rest of the Trust Board is made of Head teachers and Governor Representatives from each school and representatives of Partner organisations.
+As a Trust, stakeholders, including children, young people, parents and staff are encouraged to have their say in how our collaboration develops.
+The Trust Board is made of Head teachers and Governor Representatives from each school and other Trust partners.

 The schools have identified several priorities for the work of the Wharfe Valley Learning Partnership.
 They are as follows: